orb-lang/pylon/doc/md/load.md

          import(file)
       end
    elseif args.session then
+      -- this one is consistently triggering the jit bug for some reason so: jit.off()
       local session = require "valiant:session"
       -- going to hard-code the helm database, but this is bad:
       -- #todo move helm opening logic somewhere inside pylon